Amebis/eduVPN/bin/Setup/README.md

+The `nmake Setup` prepares distributable binaries in this folder.

+# EXE Installers

+*Naming convention: `eduVPN-Client-Win_<version>_<locale>.exe`*

+The EXE installers are provided for end-users.
+They install the eduVPN client for Windows and all required pre-requisites.

 # MSI Packages

 eduVPN MSI packages install eduVPN client. eduVPN MSI packages are provided for IT professionals looking to mass-deploy eduVPN in their organisation using Group Policy or similar.
 Deploying eduVPN client is deploying: